exoclim/aeolus/_sources/index.rst.txt

 Overview
 ========

-aeolus is a Python library for the analysis and visualisation of climate model output, primarily the UK Met Office Unified Model.
-It leverages the functionality of `iris`_ and has modules geared towards working with 3D general circulation models of planetary atmospheres.
+Aeolus is a Python library for analysing output of 3D general circulation models, primarily the UK Met Office Unified Model and its successor, LFRic.
+The main dependency of aeolus is `iris <https://scitools-iris.readthedocs.io/en/stable/>`_.

 Contents
 --------